neerajanand321/GSOC_DeepLense/README.md

 # ML4SCI GSOC Task

-This GitHub repository contains two Folders, each of which focuses on a different deep learning task.
+This GitHub repository contains three Folders, each of which focuses on a different deep learning task.

 ## Common Task